-Student "uUse of tobacco and nicotine products" shall mean all uses of tobacco including cigars, cigarettes, pipe tobacco, snuff, chewing tobacco, or any other matter or substances that contain tobacco or nicotine, as well as any uses of electronic cigarette/cigar or any other product designed or manufactured to imitate any of the products mentioned herein regardless of whether it contains tobacco or nicotine.
-"Use of tobacco and nicotine products" Such use shall not include use of smoking cessation products such as nicotine patches or nicotine gum for their intended purposes.
+Student-"uUse of tobacco and nicotine products" shall mean all uses of tobacco including cigars, cigarettes, pipe tobacco, snuff, chewing tobacco, er-any other matter or substances that contain tobacco or nicotine, as well as any uses of electronic cigarette/cigar or any other product designed or manufactured to imitate any of the products mentioned herein regardless of whether it contains tobacco or nicotine.
+"Use of tobacco and nicotine products" Such-use-shall not include use of smeking-cessation products-such-as-nicotine patches or nicotine gum for their intended purposes.
 If a student is found with a lit cigarette, pipe, or cigar, or activated e-cigarette, the student will be considered to be using tobacco or nicotine products.
-Use of Tobacco and nicotine products are is not permitted in school or on school property (including buses), at a bus stop, or at a school activity.
-Students observed smoking using tobacco and nicotine products are subject to disciplinary action up to and including dismissal and may be referred to law enforcement.
+Use of Ttobacco and nicotine products are-is not permitted in school or on school property (including buses), at a bus stop, or at a school activity.
+Students observed smeking-using tobacco and nicotine products are subject to disciplinary action up to and including dismissal and may be referred to law enforcement.